awkwardideas/laravel_cities/README.md

 # Introduction

-What you get:
-- Deploy and use geonames.org (ex MaxCDN) database localy to query countries/cities
+- Deploy and use geonames.org (ex MaxCDN) database locally to query countries/cities
-- Get information like lattitude/longtityde, population etc
+- Includes latitude/longitude
 - Optimized [DB tree structure](https://en.wikipedia.org/wiki/Nested_set_model) for searching and traversing the tree.
 - Provides an Eloquent model (geo) with multiple query-scopes to help you build your queries.
 - Exposes a simple API that you can use to create AJAX calls.
 (Eg search while typing etc).